seek-oss/vocab/README.md

 This is where `getChunkName` can be used to retrieve the Webpack chunk used for a specific language.

-For example here is a Server Render function that would add the current language chunk to [Loadable component's ChunkExtractor](https://loadable-components.com/docs/api-loadable-server/#chunkextractor).
+For example, here is a Server Render function that would add the current language chunk to [Loadable component's ChunkExtractor](https://loadable-components.com/docs/api-loadable-server/#chunkextractor).

 **src/render.tsx**